ludocode/mpack/docs/features.md

 *Compatible with older (1.0) spec* means the ability to produce messages compatible with parsers that only understand the old v4/1.0 version of MessagePack.
 A backwards-compatible encoder must at a minimum support writing an old-style raw without "str8", since there was no "raw8" type in old MessagePack.

+*Type-generic write helpers* means a generic write function or macro that can serialize based on the static type of the argument, in at least one of C11 or C++.
+(The reference [msgpack-c][msgpack-c] currently supports this only in C++ mode.
+MPack supports this both in C++ with templates and in C11 with `_Generic`.)